(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 - Preheat the oven to 350°F and line a large baking sheet with parchment paper.

-- White the oven heats up, add the oat flour, baking soda, salt and cinnamon to a large mixing bowl and mix until well combined.
+- While the oven heats up, add the oat flour, baking soda, salt and cinnamon to a large mixing bowl and mix until well combined.
 Once combined, add in the melted butter, maple syrup, and vanilla extract and mix until a thick dough forms.

 - Place a piece of parchment paper on the counter and add the dough to the parchment paper.
 Gently roll out the dough using a rolling pin (if you don’t have a rolling pin, a water bottle often works instead).
 If the dough is sticking to the rolling pin, place a piece of parchment paper over the dough and roll over the parchment paper instead of directly on the dough.